 When you purchase certain business assets, you can immediately deduct their entire cost.
 On the other hand, some assets have to be deducted over a number of years, through a process known as depreciation.
 Real estate is an example of an asset that is depreciated over time for tax purposes.
 This makes traditional methods of calculating earnings less effective for real estate investments.
 After all, depreciation is essentially a “loss” for tax purposes, even though the value of the property doesn’t necessarily decline each year – in fact, the opposite is generally true.

-The amount of money a property buyer can pledge or put toward the purchase of a property.
+Financial assistance that increases the down payment a home buyer can put toward the purchase of a property.

 Stands for earnings before interest, taxes, depreciation, and amortization.
 EBITDA is considered to be a good indicator of a company’s operating profitability.
 EBITDA is also often used in conjunction with a company’s debt level to assess how leveraged the business is relative to its profitability.